-Following the outbreak of Covid-19 pandemic, the Company gave a rent concession amounting to EUR75,000 during the year ended 31 December 2022 (2021: EUR175,000).
+Following the outbreak of Covid-19 pandemic, the Company gave a rent concession amounting to EUR75,000 during the year ended 31 December 2022.
 The Company accounted for the lease modification as a new lease from the date the concession was granted accounting for the income over the remaining lease term.
+There were no further concessions during the year ended 31 December 2023.